joon0516/personal-website/_pages/others.md

   <a id="books" href=".#books">
     <h2 class="category">Math Books & Stories</h2>
   </a>
   <p>I like theory.
-I started collecting physical copies of math books in 2024 and have been self-studying many topics as a hobby, and sometimes for classes.
+I have been collecting physical copies of math books since 2024 and have been self-studying many topics as a hobby, and sometimes for classes.
 (I’m planning to add a picture of my bookshelf here soon 📚)</p>

   <div class="row">